Serpenseth/SimpleEtherWallet/README.md

 3. Lightweight.
 SimpleEtherWallet barely comsumes any resources.
 It is very light, and easy to run.
     On my Windows 10 laptop that is running hardware that is a few years old, only 52.4 MB of ram is used!

-4. You can add any coin that is listed on a centralized exhange.
-    Why centralized exhanges?
-Well, I use an API that is free, and it only fetches the price from centralized exchanges.
-A paid API is something that I cannot afford.

-5. SimpleEtherWallet runs on both Windows, and Linux!
+4. SimpleEtherWallet runs on both Windows, and Linux!

 # Windows: